shale-rowe/reference-wikionastick/branches/littlegirl/woasplugins/FoldPluginReadme.txt

  7) Uncheck the box next to "Overwrite pages with the same title" to protect your data.
  8) Click the Import WSIF button.
  9) Reload the browser so the plugin gets loaded.
-10) See the Expand::Example page for examples of how to use expands.
+10) See the Fold::Example page for examples of how to use folds.